-As a rule, a representative plaintiff in a class action need not introduce evidence establishing how notice of the action will be communicated to individual class members in order to show an ascertainable class.
+"As a rule, a representative plaintiff in a class action need not introduce evidence establishing how notice of the action will be communicated to individual class members in order to show an ascertainable class."
 (Noel, supra, 7 Cal.5th at p.
 984.)
-Still, it has long been held that [c]lass members are ascertainable where they may be readily identified by reference to official records.
+Still, it has long been held that "[c]lass members are 'ascertainable' where they may be readily identified ... by reference to official records."
 (Rose v.
 City of Hayward (1981) 126 Cal.
 App.
 3d 926, 932, disapproved of on another ground by Noel, supra, 7 Cal.5th 955; see also Cohen v.
-DIRECTV, Inc. (2009) 178 Cal.App.4th 966, 975-976 [The defined class of all HD Package subscribers is precise, with objective characteristics and transactional parameters, and can be determined by DIRECTV s own account records.
-No more is needed.].)
+DIRECTV, Inc. (2009) 178 Cal.App.4th 966, 975-976 ["The defined class of all HD Package subscribers is precise, with objective characteristics and transactional parameters, and can be determined by DIRECTV's own account records.
+No more is needed."].)

-Here, the estimated 97 class members are readily identifiable based on Defendant s records, and the settlement class and AWS Subclass are appropriately defined based on objective characteristics.
-The Court finds that the settlement class is numerous, ascertainable, and appropriately defined.
+Here, the class members are readily identifiable based on Defendant's records, and the settlement class is appropriately defined based on objective characteristics.
+The class is numerous, ascertainable, and appropriately defined.